 and more.
 Many health insurance companies will pay for most or all of the necessary treatments for alcohol use disorder including medically assisted detox, inpatient or outpatient addiction treatment, and any aftercare that’s doctor-recommended.
 All health insurance plans and the level of coverage that each provides are different.
 The best way to learn exactly what your insurer is willing to pay for is by calling the company directly.
 Most policyholders will be responsible for paying any:

 and services that lie outside of the limitations of their plans.
-Health insurance companies often have limitations on the type and amount of coverage provided, the duration of covered treatment, and the rehab facilities or doctors that patients can work with.
+Health insurance companies often have limitations on the type and amount of coverage provided, the duration of covered treatment, and the rehab centers or doctors that patients can work with.

 If you’re currently employed and have been with your company for some time, there may be provisions that your employer is willing to make.
 When arranging to take time off of work for addiction treatment, talk with your Human Resources department about any financial assistance that might be available.
 Your employer may be willing to cover some or all of your treatment costs.
 If no such provisions are available through your employer, if you aren’t gainfully employed, or if you aren’t covered by a private pay health insurance plan, there are still options for paying.
 Subsidized government health insurance can help you get into a state-run rehab program.
 This will give you access to medically assisted detox services, addiction counseling services, dual diagnosis treatment, and more.
-Unfortunately, however, state-run facilities often have lengthy waitlists due to consistently high demand.
+Unfortunately, however, state-run centers often have lengthy waitlists due to consistently high demand.

-Once you’ve chosen an alcohol rehab facility, you’ll need to call in and speak with an admissions counselor.
+Once you’ve chosen an alcohol rehab center, you’ll need to call in and speak with an admissions counselor.
 During this call, you’ll complete a pre-intake interview.
 This question-and-answer session will allow you to provide information on your current health, your medical history, and your history of substance abuse among other things.
 An admissions counselor will also review all of your options for payment.
 These professionals can help you determine which aspects of your addiction treatment will be covered by insurance, and which will require out-of-pocket spending.
 If scholarship opportunities exist, they’ll help you find and apply for them.
-Many rehab facilities accept cash and credit or debit card payments, and some are even willing to establish reasonable payment plans.
+Many rehab centers accept cash and credit or debit card payments, and some are even willing to establish reasonable payment plans.

 Getting help for your alcohol addiction is the only way to regain control over your life.
 With professional addiction treatment, you can safely and successfully get sober.
 If cost is a concern, we can help you learn more about the available options for paying for rehab.
 Call us today at 424-499-2603.